zakird/crux-top-lists/README.md

 | 1M          | 95%         |
 | 5M          | 99%         |

-The following SQL can be used to generate similarly a similar list of all globally popular websites:
+The following SQL can be used to generate a similar list of all globally popular websites:

 ```sql
 SELECT distinct origin, experimental.popularity.rank